 In 2015, Taylor’s Tale proposed legislation that established the nation’s first rare disease advisory council in North Carolina.
 The unanimous passage of North Carolina House Bill 823 created the North Carolina Advisory Council on Rare Disease, housed at the School of Medicine at the University of North Carolina at Chapel Hill.

 In 2016, state lawmakers renamed the bill Taylor’s Law to honor Taylor King.

 Taylor’s Tale President Sharon King is an appointed member of the council, which serves as advisors on research, diagnosis, treatment and education relating to rare diseases.

-Taylor’s Law is positioned to help not only one million rare disease patients and their families living in North Carolina, but also the state’s economy and the development of breakthrough therapies for the future.
+Taylor’s Law is positioned to help not only 1 million rare disease patients and their families living in North Carolina, but also the state’s economy and the development of breakthrough therapies for the future.

 North Carolina Rare Disease Advisory Council members include:

 - A physician with experience researching, diagnosing or treating rare diseases